slopez323/final-project/README.md

 * **Step 4**\
   <img src="list-gif.gif" height="100px" />\
-  &nbsp;You may click on a word from the list to automatically fill in your next guessed word.
+  &nbsp;Once the list is generated, if you would like to use a word from the list as your next guess, you may simply click on that word to automatically fill in the next row.